 The other exhibits as indicated in the Exhibit Table of Revised Securities Act Forms are either not applicable to the Company or require an answer.

 (b) Reports on SEC Form 17-C

-Xurpas Inc. (the "Company") filed the following reports on SEC Form 17-C were filed in 2021:
+Xurpas Inc. (the "Company") filed the following reports on SEC Form 17-C were filed in 2022 and first quarter of 2023: